009 Fifty Shades of White

 The best way to get to know Tel Aviv better is by purchasing one of my audio tours.
 Here's one way to do just that -

-You can make sure you've downloaded my Trail of Independence audio tour before you head out, or you can download it on the go if you're set with a data package allowing for uninterrupted internet access.
+You can make sure you've downloaded my White City audio tour before you head out, or you can download it on the go if you're set with a data package allowing for uninterrupted internet access.
 There's a link in the show notes to purchase my audio tour -

 If you have any questions - you’ll find all the ways to contact me on telaviv.tours (telaviv as one word, no space, no hyphen) and there’s a link in the show notes for your digital convenience.